shadowlockgh/licentia/guides/bodyslide_guide.md

 ## Step :one: &mdash; Create an Empty Mod

-Scroll to the bottom of the _Mod Organizer 2_ Window, and right click in the blank space under `Overwrite`.
+At the top of the _Mod Organizer 2_ Window on the icon row next to Profile there is a button with a Wrench and Screwdriver icon, click it.
 There will be a list of options available, select `Create Empty Mod`.

 <img src="/images/guides_images/bodyslide_guide/1_empty_mod.png" alt="Create Empty Mods" style="width:20%; height:20%;">